Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 03.33.43 UTC
+- WIB: Jumat, 1 Agustus 2025 04.29.41 UTC
-- WITA: Jumat, 1 Agustus 2025 04.33.43 UTC
+- WITA: Jumat, 1 Agustus 2025 05.29.41 UTC
-- WIT: Jumat, 1 Agustus 2025 05.33.43 UTC
+- WIT: Jumat, 1 Agustus 2025 06.29.41 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational